guthormus/Elevvo_Pathways_Intern_Tasks/README.md

 # Elevvo Internship: Data Science & Machine Learning Projects

 This repository contains a collection of data science and machine learning projects developed during my internship at Elevvo.
-These projects demonstrate a range of skills in areas including supervised learning (regression and classification), unsupervised learning (clustering), deep learning for computer vision, and recommender systems.
+These projects demonstrate a range of skills in areas including supervised learning (regression and classification), unsupervised learning (clustering), deep learning for computer vision, and recommender systems. (by me: Mohamed Essam M. Elsayed)

 ## Projects Overview